 Use the --no-pin flag to override the update restriction on a package.
-In the terminal or an Anaconda Prompt, run:
+In the terminal, run:

 '''

 conda update numpy --no-pin

 '''

 Because the pinned specs are included with each conda install, subsequent conda update commands without --no-pin will revert NumPy back to the 1.7 series.